Check if your child can get free school meals in England and find out how to apply on your local authority’s website.

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

-Children who get any of the above benefits in their own right (ie they get benefits payments directly, instead of through a parent or guardian) can also get free school meals.
+Children who get paid these benefits directly, instead of through a parent or guardian, can also get free school meals.

 Your child may also get free school meals if you get any of these benefits and your child is both:

 - younger than the compulsory age for starting school

 If you do not qualify for most benefits (also known as having ‘no recourse to public funds’), your child may still be eligible for free school meals.
 Ask their school or local authority whether they’re eligible.

 Your child will be able to get free school meals if they’re in a government-funded school and in:

 - year 1